 - Compensation of Employees (CoE)

-- Other labour related costs (e.g. Foreign Workers' Levy and net training costs) incurred by the employers
+- Other labour-related costs (e.g. Foreign Workers' Levy and net training costs) incurred by employers